-It was highlighted that our communication with parents was effective if through emails/ or texts or anything else online, otherwise information was missed or lost.
-Parents also fedback that parent/ teacher interviews or parent nights were much easier to attend if out of working hours.
-They loved our new online booking system and attending the parent/ teacher interviews over a series of nights with all of the teachers at the same time.
+Parents appreciate parent/teacher interviews or parent nights when they are outside of working hours.
+They like the online booking system and attending the parent/ teacher interviews over a series of nights with all of the teachers at the same time.